Mark Shimada

 Mohlo by se vám také líbit

-English phrasal verb practice with "walk in" and "walk out"
+English phrasal verb practice with "back up" and "back down"

-Lucy volunteers at a pet shelter where she helps feed the animals after some workers walk out.
-This story helps practice phrasal verbs like "walk in" and "walk out," making English easier to understand and use in everyday conversations.
+Laura had an exciting weekend trying out for the basketball team, trying a new restaurant, and trying on new shoes.
+This story helps practice phrasal verbs like "try on" and "try out," making English easier to understand and use in everyday conversations.
 Listen to the story on Latudio’s YouTube channel, practice answering the questions using the phrasal verbs.

 Anglická frázová slovesa